Swimming of a uniform deformable sphere in a viscous incompressible fluid with inertia: Mean swimming velocity and mean rate of dissipation for some simple strokes

-In Fig. 4 we show the behavior for $\rho_0=\rho$.
+In Fig. 8 we show the behavior the mean rate of dissipation, given by Eq.
+(6.6), for $\rho_0=\rho$.
 In each case the mean rate increases in proportion to $s$ for large $s$.
+The efficiency tends to zero in proportion to $1/s$.

-In Fig. 5 we compare $U_{red}(s)$ with $\hat{U}_{red}(s)$ as a function of $s$ for $\rho_0=\rho$ for the swimmer characterized by \cite{15}
+In Fig. 9 we compare $U_{red}(s)$ with $\hat{U}_{red}(s)$ as a function of $s$ for $\rho_0=\rho$ for the swimmer characterized by \cite{25}

+The surface shape at sixteen equidistant instants in a period is shown in Fig. 10.
 Both $U_{red}(s)$ and $\hat{U}_{red}(s)$ change sign at some value of $s$.
-A sign change of the mean swimming velocity as a function of scale number $s$ was also observed in computer simulations of a two-sphere model by Jones et al. \cite{4}.
+A sign change of the mean swimming velocity as a function of scale number $s$ was also observed in computer simulations of a two-sphere model by Jones et al. \cite{4}, Dombrowski et al. \cite{5}, and Dombrowski and Klotsa \cite{6}.
 These authors also found a center of mass velocity oscillating at frequency $\omega$.
 We presume that the mechanism is similar to that of the model considered here.
+For this stroke the efficiency of the swimmer without reaction force is $\hat{L}_T(10)=0.103$ at $s=10$.
+The efficiency of the swimmer with reaction force is $L_T(10)=0.011$.

-In Fig. 6 we compare $U_{red}(s)$ with $\hat{U}_{red}(s)$ as a function of $s$ for $\rho_0=\rho$ for the swimmer characterized by
+In Fig. 11 we compare $U_{red}(s)$ with $\hat{U}_{red}(s)$ as a function of $s$ for $\rho_0=\rho$ for the swimmer characterized by